gabbymontalvo/acnh-buddy/README.md

-# acnh-buddy
+# ACNH Game Companion: Collection and Shopping needs all in one place!
+### (placeholder)

-A web-app personal project that allows users to track critters collected and get shopping recommendations in Animal Crossing: New Horizons
+Track your bugs, fish, fossils, and get item recommendations based on your personal favorite styles in the Nintendo Game, Animal Crossing: New Horizons.